There are many facets that point to the importance of biology. First and foremost, the science of biology is mainly

-Furthermore, the significance of biology can be the key to the formation of a healthy biosphere where all living things and nonliving things have a balanced interaction.
+Furthermore, the significance of biology can be the key to forming a healthy biosphere where all living things and nonliving things have a balanced interaction.
 Unfortunately, as of the present time, human beings have become the primary cause why other living organisms start to deplete in number.
 Hopefully, biologists will be able to bring back the sustainability of life here on Earth.

 4. Teaches Concepts on Basic Living

 Despite being a small-scale concept, the basic way of how human beings live is also covered by the importance of biology.
 It teaches people how to plant for food consumption.
 Furthermore, it tells what food is appropriate to consume and what is not.

 In some cases, biology has provided useful concepts and ideas in building shelters effectively.
 It may seem an obvious factor, but it is only through comprehending and interpreting the temperature of the human body and how it mainly works that everyone can know what he or she needs to eat and how to sleep comfortably.

 5. Helps in Answering the Fundamental Questions About Life

 The importance of biology can lead to the answers of life’s fundamental questions such as; How and where did life begin?
 Where do humans come from?
 Was it God that made human beings?
 Or were they formed according to Charles Darwin’s theory of evolution?

 Although there have been many instances when science explained how life came to be, those explanations have never been fully accepted due to beliefs and principles related to religion.
 There is still a great portion that believes in what the sacred scripture says.
 However, biology has been consistent in explaining how life came to be despite having no strong evidence of its claims.
 But its theories remain to be important as of the present day.

 6. Paves Way for Scientific Investigations